openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation Response

-The presentation response looks the same as for the other examples.
+A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats in this Annex.

-<{{examples/response/response.txt}}

-The following shows the `presentation_submission` content:
+The following is a non-normative example of the content of the `presentation_definition` parameter:

 <{{examples/response/ps_mdl_iso_cbor.json}}